 “It is such a privilege to work with my clients to create a special souvenir of an extraordinary moment or adventure in their life.
 To have them trust me to capture their memories in a way that can conjure up the feelings they had during a particular experience is an honor and a responsibility that I don’t take lightly.
 Collaborating with my collectors in this process is a very rewarding experience and often opens doors for me into a new theme or subject matter for an expanded body of work.”

-That was the case for my clients when they took a vacation to various places in Africa in November 2018.
-The couple knew they wanted to invite artists to create a unique painting and sculpture installation.
+When Deborah and Todd took a vacation to various places in Africa in November 2018, the couple knew they wanted to invite artists to create a unique painting and sculpture installation.
 They commissioned me to do the paintings.
+They say:

 Hung above and to the left of the piano, here’s the full installation.